juliahoban/the-bored-gamer/README.md

 ![Our Prices](assets/docs/features/our-prices.png)

-This section shows the price list, which would be useful to the users to know how much they may potentially spend dependind on the group size.
+This section shows the price list, which would be useful to the users to know how much they may potentially spend depending on the group size.

 - **Booking Form**

 ![Booking Form](assets/docs/features/booking-form.png)

-This section ahs a booking form asking the user to fill out some details if they wish to make a table or a room.
+This section has a booking form asking the user to fill out some details if they wish to make a table or a room.

 **Competition Entry Page**